fcchou/HelixMC/doc/source/tutorial.rst

     $ git clone https://github.com/fcchou/HelixMC.git

-Or you can go to https://github.com/fcchou/HelixMC/ and download the source code by clicking the "ZIP" button on upper-left.
+Or you can go to https://github.com/fcchou/HelixMC/ and download the source code by clicking the "Download ZIP" button.

 After this, you can instal HelixMC by using::